 Remember, you may be competing with outside candidates, and although you have an advantage in that you already work for the company, that doesn't mean you should skimp on your job application efforts.
-Take the time to carefully review and proofread your application materials before you submit them.
+Take the time to review and proofread your application materials carefully before you submit them.

 Tips for Before the Job Promotion Interview

-- Prepare for the Interview.
+- Prepare for the interview.
 Review common interview questions and answers and consider how you would respond, based on your knowledge of the company, your current job, and the new position, your skills, and your goals for the future.
 Review the skills you have that make you qualified for the new job.
 Also, review typical job promotion interview questions that you may be asked.

-- Do Your Job Well.
+- Do your job well.
 Even though you may be moving on, continue to do your current job well, to remind your superiors about what a great employee you are.

 During the Job Promotion Interview

-- Stay Professional.
+- Stay professional.
 Even though you know the company and you may even know the interviewer, do not lose your professional attitude.
 It's important not to come across as too casual and relaxed.

-- Remember You Don't Know Everything.
+- Remember you don't know everything.
 Be prepared to talk about unfamiliar aspects of the position.
-Do not assume you already know the in's and out's.
-You may get caught off guard.
+Do not assume you already know the ins and outs:you may get caught off guard.

-- Ask Questions.
+- Ask questions.
 If you have questions about the new position, what your role will be, and how you would transition, be sure to ask during the interview.
 Here are examples of questions to ask the interviewer.

-Tips for After the Job Promotion Interview
+Tips for After the Interview

-- Don't Burn Your Bridges.
+- Don't burn your bridges.
 If you get the promotion, do not burn any bridges.
-You will be leaving co-workers behind, possibly becoming their superior, treat them with the same respect you did when you were working together.
+You will be leaving co-workers behind, possibly becoming their superior.Treat them with the same respect you did when you were working together.
 When the promotion is finalized, let your co-workers know that you are moving on.
 However, if the company is going to send an official announcement, wait until that is sent before sending a personal email message.